 If there’s one thing that’s easy to agree on, it’s this: coffee and tea taste better in nature.
 Maybe it’s the fresh mountain air that hones our appreciation for the little things, the moments of anticipation en route to an adventure with the morning flavour in hand, or the sense of calm as we wind down with a warm cup and reflect on our day.
-Our choice of brew is weaved throughout our outdoor experiences, and here are some of the best ways to do so in Banff National Park.
+Our choice of brew is woven throughout our outdoor experiences, and here are some of the best ways to do so in Banff National Park.

 Refuel on your Lake Louise adventures

 The Plain of Six Glaciers Tea House requires little extra legwork, but it’s well worth the effort!
 You’ll enjoy the journey as much as the destination.
-Starting at the Fairmont Chateau Lake Louise, the classic Plain of Six Glaciers hike brings you along a beautifully scenic trail for up close views of Mount Lefroy, Mount Victoria, and Victoria Glacier.
+Starting at the Fairmont Chateau Lake Louise, the classic Plain of Six Glaciers hike brings you along a beautifully scenic trail for up-close views of Mount Lefroy, Mount Victoria, and Victoria Glacier.
 Once you reach the teahouse, rest and soothe your muscles with a cup of their very own herbal blend – a little floral, a little fruity, with hints of mint – as you soak in well-earned views from the rustic teahouse balcony.
 Don't want to hike?
-You can enjoy a guided horseride on this trail with Brewster Adventures to enjoy the views from the saddle.
+You can enjoy a guided horse ride on this trail with Brewster Adventures to enjoy the views from the saddle.

 Soak in some mountain air and sunshine